Bladder Cancer: Small State, Big Problem

 For a small state, we have a big problem!
 Rhode Island has the highest bladder cancer rate per capita in the country.
 The disease is the sixth most commonly diagnosed cancer in the United States and has the highest recurrence rate of any form of cancer.
 It’s the fifth most common cancer in Rhode Island.

-Since 1950, the rate of bladder cancer has increased by 50 percent in the U.S. In 2017, it is estimated that 77,000 new cases of bladder cancer will be diagnosed in the country and, of those, 16,000 people will die of the disease.
+Since 1950, the rate of bladder cancer has increased by 50 percent in the U.S. In 2022, it is estimated that more than 81,000 new cases of bladder cancer will be diagnosed in the country and, of those, 17,000 people will die of the disease.
 It is estimated that between 350 to 400 new cases of bladder cancer will be diagnosed in RI each year.

 If blood in the urine is seen, your health care provider should be contacted for appropriate evaluation.
 The provider may order a urinalysis (UA), blood test, imaging or a cystoscopy.